holycrap872/ucls-ml-ai/CourseMaterial/05_bayesian_learning/05_bayesian_blackjack_tuples/lesson_plan.md

         - All Python stuff is dictionaries at the bottom
         - Difficult to work with
         - Dictionaries are for variable sized data (graphs)
-- Use `NamedTuple` to make more realistic cards in my simple blackjack game
-    - Have them come up with Tuple
-    - I just do the copy/replace stuff
 - Goals
     - Replace dicts with NamedTuples in suggester
     - Update functions to use NamedTuples